 Treatment for Heroin/Opiates

-After medical detox, many recovering individuals choose to enter residential (or inpatient) treatment.
+After sub-acute detox, many recovering individuals choose to enter residential (or inpatient) treatment.
 Inpatient heroin treatment typically lasts 28 days.
 During residential heroin treatment, clients undergo assessments by professional counselors and physicians and participate in group and individual counseling sessions.
 Many clients continue to experience post-acute withdrawal symptoms in residential heroin treatment and those symptoms are closely monitored and treated in an inpatient treatment center environment.

 Stepping Down Through Levels of Care